 Performance Audition.
-Introduce yourself and what you will do; perform a 60 to 90 second classical or contemporary monologue; end in a clear, strong, definitive manner.
+Introduce yourself and what you will do; perform one 60 to 90 second classical monologue and one 60 to 90 second contemporary monologue; end in a clear, strong, definitive manner.

 Work with your drama teacher to select material that suits your age, type, and facility with language and ideas.
 Pay attention to enunciation and pronunciation, vocal and expressive choices, character type, and storytelling to create a believable character.
 Be prepared to discuss the theme or central idea, the emotional intent or mood of the selection, and what the character is attempting to communicate.
 What artistic choices did you make and why?